 How to Apply

-Apply to the Careers at Ohio State website in Workday.
+Apply to the Careers at Ohio State website at Workday.
 A competitive application consists of the following required elements: a cover letter, curriculum vitae, separate research and teaching statements, and three letters of reference.
 Review of applications will begin on December 1, 2023 and will continue until the position is filled.
-Inquiries may be directed to Chris Hill at firstname.lastname@example.org.
+Inquiries may be directed to Fengyuan Yang at email@example.com.

 You will be presented with the opportunity to attach up to FIVE documents in the Application Documents section.
 Please include the following: